The Ultimate In Birding Tours

 Here we will be looking in particular for the endemic Hainan Leaf Warbler and also Hainan (or Swinhoe’s) Laughingthrush, a distinctive island endemic form which has been proposed as a full species rather than a race of Black-throated Laughingthrush.

-If it is only a case of walking the trails, we have a fair chance of seeing the endemic Hainan Partridge but only a slim chance for the endemic Hainan Peacock-Pheasant.
-However, if we can visit a feeding station in the area then we have much better chances for these two superb birds.
+When it was only a case of walking the trails at Jianfenglin, one only had a fair chance of seeing the endemic Hainan Partridge and only a slim chance for the endemic Hainan Peacock-Pheasant.
+Nowadays, both species are regularly visiting feeding stations in the area where we have excellent chances for these two superb birds!

 Other great birds in this fine area are the restricted-range Chinese Barbet, Ratchet-tailed Treepie, Rufous-cheeked Laughingthrush, Huet’s and Dusky Fulvettas and Yellow-billed Nuthatch, all of which we should see.
 The near-endemic Fork-tailed Sunbird is also present, as is Pale Blue Flycatcher (both represented by fairly distinctive island subspecies).
 The splendid Silver Pheasant is also possible.